Tropical cyclone: Influence of climate change

+There is currently no consensus on how climate change will affect the overall frequency of tropical cyclones.
+A majority of climate models show a decreased frequency in future projections.
+For instance, a 2020 paper comparing nine high-resolution climate models found robust decreases in frequency in the Southern Indian Ocean and the Southern Hemisphere more generally, while finding mixed signals for Northern Hemisphere tropical cyclones.
+Observations have shown little change in the overall frequency of tropical cyclones worldwide, with increased frequency in the North Atlantic and central Pacific, and significant decreases in the southern Indian Ocean and western North Pacific.

+There has been a poleward expansion of the latitude at which the maximum intensity of tropical cyclones occurs, which may be associated with climate change.
+In the North Pacific, there may also have been an eastward expansion.
+Between 1949 and 2016, there was a slowdown in tropical cyclone translation speeds.
+(Tropical cyclone translation speed is the speed at which a storm moves across the ocean, measured at consecutive locations at a selected time interval, such as every three hours or every six hours.)
+It is unclear still to what extent this can be attributed to climate change: climate models do not all show this feature.

-A study review article published in 2021 in Nature Geoscience concluded that the geographic range of tropical cyclones will probably expand poleward in response to climate warming of the Hadley circulation.
+A 2021 study review article concluded that the geographic range of tropical cyclones will probably expand poleward in response to climate warming of the Hadley circulation.

+When hurricane winds speed rise by 5%, its destructive power rises by about 50%.
+Therefore, as climate change increased the wind speed of Hurricane Helene by 11%, it increased the destruction from it by more than twice.
+According to World Weather Attribution the influence of climate change on the rainfall of some latest hurricanes can be described as follows:

 Intensity

-Tropical cyclone intensity is based on wind speeds and pressure; relationships between winds and pressure are often used in determining the intensity of a storm.
-Tropical cyclone scales such as the Saffir-Simpson Hurricane Wind Scale and Australia's scale (Bureau of Meteorology) only use wind speed for determining the category of a storm.
+Tropical cyclone intensity is based on wind speeds and pressure.
+Relationships between winds and pressure are often used in determining the intensity of a storm.
+Tropical cyclone scales, such as the Saffir-Simpson hurricane wind scale and Australia's scale (Bureau of Meteorology), only use wind speed for determining the category of a storm.
 The most intense storm on record is Typhoon Tip in the northwestern Pacific Ocean in 1979, which reached a minimum pressure of 870 hPa and maximum sustained wind speeds of 165 kn.
 The highest maximum sustained wind speed ever recorded was 185 kn in Hurricane Patricia in 2015—the most intense cyclone ever recorded in the Western Hemisphere.